 “Are you fucking kidding me?”
 The flippancy of the comment pissed Ben off.
 “I’m trying to express something here, and you’re accusing me of pronouncing the name of a goddamn hick town incorrectly?”

-“Just pointing it out,” Travis stated, still smiling.
+“Just pointing it out,” Travis stated with a smile.

-Seconds ticked by, neither man moving until a bell announcing the arrival of an elevator car down the hall shook Ben free of his disbelief and prompted him to shut the door so as to avoid any curious passersby.
-In a swift move, Travis pinned him up against the frame, locking his arms on either side of his face to keep him still.
+Seconds ticked by.
+Neither man moved until a bell announcing the arrival of an elevator car down the hall shook Ben free of his disbelief and prompted him to shut the door so as to avoid any curious passersby.
+In a swift move, Travis pinned him up against the frame.
+Locked his arms on either side of his face to keep him still.
 “Let’s start this over,” he whispered, breathing across the stubble on Ben’s jaw before softly pecking the bruise on his cheek.
 “I’m really sorry about that…” he muttered.
 Then, mouth pressed on mouth and no more words.
 This second kiss was messier and more urgent than the first, lasting significantly longer and packed with emotion, no way to hide it, for either of them.

 This time, when Travis released him and stepped back, Ben didn’t wipe the saliva away, but rather licked it from his lips, wanting to capture it all on his tongue.
 Beneath his sweatpants he’d gone commando, and it clearly showed, like a flagpole pointing skyward through the fleece.
 Quickly, he shifted himself and scooted around the bar to stand behind the counter, pretending to busy himself with a glass in the sink as he willed his erection to go down.
 In the meantime, Travis wandered over to the sofa and took a seat in front of the large binder opened up on the coffee table.
 Flipping through a few of the pages, he said, “Is this the screenplay your agent wanted to send you?”